-Many 18 or 19 year olds do choose to go on to university (higher education) after school or college.
-The proportion of young people going onto higher education has increased from one in eight in 1980 to well over one in three now.
-And although there was a dip in applications following the increase in fees, the number of applicants is on the rise again.
+Many 18 or 19 year-olds choose to go to university (higher education) after school or college.
+The proportion of young people going on to higher education has increased from one in eight in 1980 to well over one in three now.

-There are lots of different types of higher education level courses available.
-Higher education means any sort of nationally recognised qualification which is at Level 4 or above (A Levels, BTEC Level 3 and Advanced Apprenticeships are all Level 3 qualifications).
-A degree, starts at Level 4 and progresses to Level 6, in the third year.
+There are lots of different types of higher-education level courses available.
+Higher education means any sort of nationally recognised qualification which is at Level 4 or above (A Levels, BTEC Level 3, Tech Levels and Advanced Apprenticeships are all Level 3 qualifications).
+A degree starts at Level 4 and progresses to Level 6 in the third year.

 Getting a degree without debt!

-Students now have to apply for a government loan to pay for the increased tuition fees (£9,250+ a year for some courses).
+Students now have to apply for a government loan to pay for tuition fees (£9,250+ a year for some courses).

 Read more about loans and financial support for Higher Education here.

-If the idea of taking out a loan for your university course is putting you off, then there are other ways to get a degree with financial support; through an employer sponsored degree; a Higher Apprenticeship or Degree Apprenticeships or, with reduced fees through The Open University - where you can study part-time alongside work.
+If the idea of taking out a loan for your university course is putting you off, then there are other ways to get a degree with financial support; through an employer-sponsored degree; a Higher Apprenticeship or Degree Apprenticeship; or with reduced fees through The Open University - where you can study part-time alongside work.

 What do you think about Careerpilot?